Generative AI models capture realistic sea-ice evolution from days to decades

-By comparing the spatial distribution of change in average sea-ice thickness between 2000--2004 and 2020--2024 for GenSIM and PIOMAS, the underestimation of the trend becomes especially evident in the central Arctic (Fig. \ref{fig:main_long_forecast}b and c).
-Nevertheless, GenSIM's sea-ice thickness distribution closely follows neXtSIM's for 2015--2018 (Fig. \ref{fig:main_long_forecast}d and e), even though a small bias towards thicker sea ice persists.
-The reduced, and in some areas reversed, climate change impact on sea ice surrounding Greenland, potentially attributable to the influx of cooler melt water, is captured by GenSIM.
-This suggests that GenSIM has learned the well-established relationship between atmospheric near-surface temperature and sea ice from the 2-metre temperature used as external forcing.
+By comparing the spatial distribution in averaged winter sea-ice thickness for the periods 2000--2004 and 2020--2024 for GenSIM and PIOMAS, the underestimation of the trend becomes especially evident in the central Arctic (Fig.~\ref{fig:main_long_forecast}c and d).
+Yet, GenSIM's spatial thickness distribution closely follows neXtSIM's for 2015--2018 (Fig.~\ref{fig:main_long_forecast}e and f), despite a persisting small bias towards thicker sea ice.
+Even though GenSIM is exposed to biases in its volume estimates and trends, these results suggest that GenSIM has learned the seasonal character of sea ice and the long-term impact of climate change, as also seen in the diagnosed sea-ice age (Supplementary Text,~figure~\ref{fig:app_ice_age}).

-The fields generated by GenSIM remain physically consistent, even after $30$ years of simulation (Fig. \ref{fig:main_long_forecast}f--i).
-We can track the effect of the short-term dynamics throughout all fields: a reduction in the sea-ice concentration suggests a weakening of sea ice, making it more vulnerable against stress induced by atmospheric winds.
-The external stress results into a shear and divergent deformation, which are as a diagnostic extracted from the predicted sea-ice velocities.
-This deformation leads to a redistribution of sea ice with linking divergence to a thinning and convergence to a thickening of sea ice.
-Although only trained for 12-hour predictions, GenSIM's largely consistent trend with numerical models and satellite observations, despite a small positive bias, and its physical consistency demonstrates its potential for projecting towards future climate scenarios.

-The brittle Bingham-Maxwell rheology \cite{olason_new_2022} employed in neXtSIM is designed to parametrise the short-term subgrid dynamics of sea ice as observed by satellites.
-The multifractal scaling of GenSIM's short-term dynamics is analysed based on the sea-ice deformation for the winter in the period 2015--2018, where no high-resolution observations of the sea-ice motion are available.

-GenSIM demonstrates its strong skill to reproduce brittle key characteristics of observed Arctic sea-ice deformation from RGPS, while performing comparably to neXtSIM.
-Although exhibiting more diffuse structures due to its lower resolution (the median resolution of RGPS is around $10\,\text{km}$), GenSIM successfully captures the spatial organisation and intensity of the deformation features from RGPS (Fig. \ref{fig:deformation}a--c) and neXtSIM, including linear kinematic features and high-strain bands.

-The scale invariance of sea ice is exposed by the spatial scaling of the distributional moments from the deformation rates with the relation $\left\langle\dot{\epsilon}^{q}_{\mathrm{tot}}(L)\right\rangle \sim L^{-\beta(q)}$ \cite{rampal_multifractal_2019, olason_new_2022}.
-Here, GenSIM maintains the behaviour of the sea-ice dynamics as modelled by neXtSIM: the heavy-tailed distribution of total deformation rates from GenSIM (Fig. \ref{fig:deformation}d) mirrors neXtSIM's with a minor underestimation at the highest rates.
-Moreover, the spatial scaling of GenSIM's dynamics closely aligns with neXtSIM's across orders of magnitude (Fig. \ref{fig:deformation}e).
-The scaling coefficient for the mean ($\beta(q=1) = 0.13$) is in the range found in other studies \cite{rampal_multifractal_2019}.
-Inferred from the change in the total deformation rate, the multifractal structure function, as change of the scaling coefficient with the distributional moment, shows that GenSIM exhibits a similar multifractal scaling to neXtSIM (Fig. \ref{fig:deformation}f).